siavava/portfolio/content/projects/ai/76-markov-maze.md

 return $\alpha_1 \ldots \alpha_T$
 ```

-**Smoothing and decoding.** Filtering conditions only on past readings.
+Filtering conditions only on past readings.
 The
 [forward-backward algorithm][forward-backward]
 adds a backward pass $\beta_t(s)$ carrying the influence of future readings, then
 multiplies the two, $\gamma_t(s) \propto \alpha_t(s)\,\beta_t(s)$, to refine every